-The following text is from the first revision of the TDI Downdraft Kiln Conversion book published April 2022.
-The revised edition details several new ideas with more detail on firing.
-Many people contributed ideas and feedback making the conversion work better and more easily.
-The Firing the TDI Kiln text is oriented towards a more novice potter transitioning to gas reduction firing.
-The Evening-Out-the-Temperature process at the end of the firing is for anyone that doesn't already know this method.
-It is standard for updraft kiln firing but not usually performed on larger downdraft kilns.
+The following text has been updated from the second revision of the TDI Downdraft Kiln Conversion book published November 2023.
+The revised edition presents more detail on firings as included following.
+The Firing the TDI Kiln text is oriented towards a more novice potter transitioning to gas reduction firing with just a quick overview for experienced potters.
+The Evening-Out-the-Temperature process at the end of the firing is for anyone that doesn't already know this method and it is the same as is done in updraft kiln firings.

 The TDI Downdraft Kiln Conversion manual is available on amazon at: https://www.amazon.com/dp/B084DH88GH